 Below in the dungeon there is a museum quality collection of fossils that would have even the more fervent Creationist scratching their head, while alongside is one of the biggest private collections of armour assembled anywhere today.
 They’re not big on rules here, so you actually get to touch these items, which in the case of a 100 million year old sharks tooth, is a singular delight.

 They’re big on tasting menus, so each day there is a market menu offering five courses, or the Gourmet menu which has eight.
 If you really feel you can’t face that much, wimp out and go A la Carte, but you can do that anytime, so go with the flow and enjoy.
-We first ate here a year back, and the quality of the food has increased since then, and we liked it the first time around.
+We have been regular visitors to Belleek, and it just keeps getting better and better.

 Dinner is the Galleon restaurant is always a treat, but on this visit it is the end of November, and the castle is gearing up for Christmas, so the decorations are out and it looks truly magical.
 The market menu is great value and four or five courses seem just right.

 Stephen’s food has been evolving constantly, and it is a testament to a combination of consistency and experimentation that it is now as self assured and concise as it is.

 Paul has a well chosen wine list, but if you’re in the mood, ask about some of the bottles in the private collection for a real treat.
 Rumour has it there is a Petrus lying around somewhere.